mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 #### Problematising the context of abstract / concrete concepts in computing education.

 The term abstraction has varied interpretation even within the field of computer science education [@hazzan_reducing_2002].
 Papert and Turkle's [-@papert_epistemological_1990] encourage a of diversity in approaches to teaching coding beyond a formal, abstract approach "that emphasizes control and through structure and planning".
 Their celebration of concrete coding approaches, including the use of tangible physical and digital objects, and more piecemeal, bricolage approach has influenced the design of popular educational programming software and pedagogy through the constructionist school and maker movements (as explored in the literature review).
+In a challenge to this article Wilensky [-@wilensky1991abstract] questions the nature of abstract in this context arguing that all objects and concepts are abstract until familiarity makes them more concrete to the user.

 Tedre and Denning's [-@tedre_long_2016] review of CT cautions against a too narrow definition of CT that highlights formal abstractions as highlighted in Wing's take on CT.
 This is not to argue that Wing's approach to CT has technical merit [@lodi_computational_2021], rather that its adoption by educational bodies like CAS in the UK and similar bodies internationally has risks.
 The inclusion of formal CT frameworks in curriculum and formal testing lead to mechanistic teaching of decontextualised concepts via formal teaching methods rather than hands-on exploration initial advocated by Papert's school [@resnick_coding_2020].

-In a challenge to this article Wilensky [-@wilensky1991abstract] questions the nature of abstract in this context arguing that all objects and concepts are abstract until familiarity makes them more concrete to the user.
+NOTE - rework this and move to Literature Review.

-In teaching computing pedagogy the concepts of levels of abstraction is explored in some depth with an aim of  [@statter_teaching_2016; @waite_abstraction_2016; @waite_abstraction_2018-1].
+In teaching computing pedagogy the concept of levels of abstraction can be taught to students to help them undertand the level of abstraction that they are working at  [@statter_teaching_2016; @waite_abstraction_2016; @waite_abstraction_2018-1].
 To quickly review LOA, the levels are Problem, Design, Code, Running the Code.
 And the purpose is, "Levels of abstraction has been interpreted as a hierarchy to enable teachers and learners to describe which level they are working at, rather than as a methodology for programming projects."[@waite_abstraction_2018]

-including a approach to computational thinking from first principles for novice coders -
+This conception of levels abstraction is also present in the analysis of the different scopes game making activity systems.
+Throught this lens the most abstract activity system is the larger one who's objective, to make an engaging game that tells an environmentals story, aligns with the problem level of LOA.
+The level between abstract and concrete is that of choosing, implementing and testing game design patterns, which aligns with design.
+The most concrete in this interpretation is then the implementation of different lines of code or creation and migration of digital assets.

 In this chapter we have encounter examples of the use of GDP as a concrete and relatable construct that facilitates communication, engagement, planning and division of labour.
 Then enactment of GDP emerged from this exploratory design to be the key unit of activity.